DylanFrancisco/Flashcard_WebApp_CS426/README.md

   Users can add, edit, and delete flashcards within sets.
 Flashcards can include terms, definitions, and images for both the term and definition (side eye to Quizlet).
 * AI Auto-Flashcard Generation:
   Users can upload PDFs to generate flashcards, which will populate new cards with pre-filled based on the content and optional prompt.
+* NLP Video Recommenadtion:
+  Requires set up of: https://github.com/HNKunwar/NLP-Educational-Video-Recommendations Sends flashcard data to server which processes and returns recommended videos based on flashcards.
+Currently only supports Math, Biology, Chemistry, Physics, Economics, and (some) Computer Science.
 * AutoSave Feature:
   Changes to flashcards and sets are automatically saved to prevent data loss.
 * Search Functionality: